-The understanding of the interactions between atmosphere, oceans and continents, which enable the persistence and intensification of hydrologic anomalies in continental climates, is important to assess human impacts on the hydrological cycle and improve forecast skills (Tuinenburg et al., 2011; Brubaker and Entekhabi, 1995).
+Hydrologic anomalies tend to persist and intensify in continental climates due to interactions between atmosphere, oceans and continents.
+The understanding of these is important to assess human impacts on the hydrological cycle and improve forecast skills (Tuinenburg et al., 2011; Brubaker and Entekhabi, 1995).

-Bimodality was observed in the probability distribution of soil moisture in Illinois-USA, for the summer season, possibly linked to a positive feedback between soil moisture and precipitation at midlatitudes (D'Odorico and Porporato, 2004).
-Later, D'Andrea et al. (2006), hereinafter referred as DA, used a soil-atmosphere model and could predict the existence of multiple equilibria in the water balance.
+Observational data from Illinois-USA showed a bimodal shape for the probability distribution of soil moisture in the upper 50 cm layer during the warmer season, possibly linked to the existence of a positive feedback between soil moisture and precipitation at the midlatitudes (D'Odorico and Porporato, 2004).
+A physical mechanism for the existence of this bimodality has been proposed by means of a coupled soil-atmosphere model, that could predict the existence of multiple equilibria in the water balance of the atmospheric boundary layer and the upper soil layer (D'Andrea et al., 2006, hereinafter referred as DA).

-In this study, our objective is to evaluate the sensitivity of the multiple equilibria to variations in key parameters and check whether this phenomenon can still be observed or not.
+In the present study, the objective is to assess the model's sensitivity to variations in some key parameters and check if the bimodality can still be observed.